anttijuu/conversion-qs/README.md

 First argument is required, the rest being optional with default values:

 1. The output XML file name.
+If the file exists, it is overwritten.
 2. Number of each question type to generate.
 Value 20 generates 20 conversion and 20 addition questions.
 3. Language of the questions, "fi" for Finnish, "en" for English.
 4. --verbose flag prints progress information.
 If not provided the tool prints nothing when all goes OK.